Owoscaw/uni_notes/year 2/mathematical modelling 2/Essay questions.md

 \end{align}$$
 # Question 2

-We can conclude that most of the population will recover
+As $R$ is decreased, we see that the infected population peaks later on in the model and to a lesser degree.

 # Question 3